deckgo/deckdeckgo/README.md

 ## Getting Started

-Start your new presentation using our 👉 [online Editor](https://deckdeckgo.com) 👈 or as a developer by following the quick [Getting Started guide](https://docs.deckdeckgo.com/docs).
+Start your new presentation using our 👉 [online Editor](https://deckdeckgo.com) 👈 or with our developer kit by following the quick [Getting Started guide](https://docs.deckdeckgo.com/docs).

+## Features

+We are constantly developing new features and are always happy to hear about cool ideas.

+- Create, present and share your slides as Progressive Web Apps
+- Interact with your audience with live polls
+- Use predefined rich and responsive templates
+- Search Unsplash and Tenor GIFs
+- Integrate easily Youtube video
+- Showcase your best developer code snippets
+- Interact with your presentations with a remote control
+- Present and work offline
+- Push the source code of your online slides to GitHub

+And many more features...

 ## Documentation